JoaoMJoia/vagrant-vb-rhce/README.md

 The control node have a root [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) key without pass phrase shared on the managed nodes.

+The deployment of the infrastructure it takes more or less twenty minutes.

 The  ```vagrant_destroy.sh``` unregister and destroy the infrastructure.

 Tested on [Linux Mint](https://linuxmint.com/).